Visiting New York City

 The Ear Inn– one of the oldest bars in NYC full of history.
 We actually ate dinner here too…the burgers and the cocktails were perfection!

-9/11 Museum- again this may be an obvious choice but it can not be missed.
+Again this may be an obvious choice but it can not be missed.
 I’d recommend getting your tickets in advance online.
 Even if it’s the morning of or day before, lines can get pretty long especially on the weekends.
 This is an event that most of us can remember, and it was probably one of the highlights of the trip, but it definitely puts you on emotional overload.
+For more details, be sure to check out my post on our visit the World Trade Center Memorial and 9/11 Museum.

-The Highline- seems like one of the trendier spots to roam…a public park running from the Meatpacking District along the river to West 34th Street offering free events, activities, and just a great way to get outside in the city.
+It seems like The Highline is one of the trendier spots to roam…a public park running from the Meatpacking District along the river to West 34th Street offering free events, activities, and just a great way to get outside in the city.

 We ended up using a wide variety of transportation to get around: taxi, Uber, subway, and our trusty feet.
 Google maps is the bomb!
 But beware it uses so much of your phone battery.
 Try putting your phone in airplane mode when you’re not using it to save battery or carry an extra charger.